Dublin, Ireland

 Odds and sods.

 Postal codes: even on the south side, odd on the north side.
 D2 is the city centre south of the river, D1 north of the river.
 The LUAS: not an acronym, Luas means "swift" in Irish.
-No one knows why.
-Some have said it means "slow."
+Some say it means "slow."
 Finnegans Wake does not have an apostrophe and begins as it ends: "riverrrun, past Eve and Adam's from swerve of shore to bend of bay, brings us by a commodious vicus of recirculation back to Howth Castle and Environs."

 Dublin names.